drfoxvet/drfoxvet-net/site/content/_index.md

     heading: "India's Animals: Helping the Sacred & the Suffering"
     text: "This richly illustrated book details the trials and tribulations of setting up an animal shelter and free veterinary services in the heart of a unique wildlife region in S. India, the UNESCO designated Nilgiris Biosphere Reserve."
 values:
-    heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---